Urban-Meteorology-Reading/SUEWS/docs/source/input_files/SUEWS_SiteInfo/SUEWS_Irrigation.rst

 SUEWS_Irrigation.txt
 ~~~~~~~~~~~~~~~~~~~~

-SUEWS includes a simple model for external water use if observed data
+External water use may be used for a wide range of reasons (e.g. cleaning roads, irrigating plants, fountains, washing cars).

+SUEWS has two options for External Water use (if non- zero)
+1) provide observed data in meteorological forcing file in the `Wuh` column with valid values
+  set `WaterUseMethod` = 1 in `RunControl.nml`

-are not available.
-The model calculates daily water use from the mean
-daily air temperature, number of days since rain and fraction of
+2) a simple model that calculates daily water use from the mean daily air temperature, number of days since rain and fraction of
 irrigated area using automatic/manual irrigation.
-The sub-daily pattern
+The user needs to supply coefficients (XXX) for these relations.
-of water use is modelled according to the daily cycles specified in
+ a) sub-daily pattern of water use is detemined from the daily cycles specified in `SUEWS_Profiles.txt`.
-`SUEWS_Profiles.txt`.

-Alternatively, if available, the external water use can be provided in
+ b) surface that the water can be applied to is specified by XX.
-the met forcing file (and set `WaterUseMethod` = 1 in
-`RunControl.nml`) by filling the `Wuh` columns with valid values.
+ c) water can pond

 ..
 DON'T manually modify the csv file below
 .. as it is always automatically regenrated by each build: